 — Ephesians 2:10

-The twelve foundation stones that supported this apocalyptic holy city/temple structure concerns the application to the Christian life.
-The twelve disciples represented by these stones exhibited how submitted lives transformed and governed by Christ are testimony and witness that reflect in various forms and facets of God's glory and goodness, much like gems that reflect unique color and light through their compositions.
+The twelve foundation stones that supported this apocalyptic holy city/temple concern the application to the Christian life.
+The twelve disciples represented by these stones exhibit how submitted lives transformed and governed by Christ are a testimony and witness of God's glory and goodness.
+Each reflects various forms and facets of His grace, much like gems that reflect unique color and light through their compositions.

-Related to this, we will take a look back at an Old Testament garment that was worn by the high priest of the temple services that also included twelve stones and add yet another more detailed layer of life application.
+Related to this, we will look back at an Old Testament garment worn by the high priest of the temple services that also included twelve stones and add yet another more detailed layer of life application.

 This particular item was called "The breastplate of judgment."
 The twelve gemstones represented the twelve tribes of Israel.
-These twelve were also written on the New Jerusalem gates with some slight differences, in that two are omitted (Dan and Ephraim), and two re-enter the count (Levi and Joseph).
+These twelve were also written on the New Jerusalem gates with slight differences.
+Two tribes are omitted, Dan and Ephraim, and two re-enter the count (Levi and Joseph).